paulmillr/es6-shim/README.md

 closely as possible to ECMAScript 6 (Harmony).

 Project targets engines that support ES5 (Firefox, Chrome, Safari, Opera).
-With [ES5-shim](https://github.com/kriskowal/es5-shim) it would also work in older browsers.
+With [ES5-shim](https://github.com/kriskowal/es5-shim) it could also work in older browsers.

 ## Installation